pretix/pretix-docs/docs/guides/pretixscan/android.md

 Tap the :btn-icon:fa3-plus:: button.
 Select another event and check-in list for which you want to scan tickets.
 Repeat this step for every event for which you want to scan tickets.
-You can add as many events as you like.
-But you can only add one check-in list per event
+You can add as many events as you like, but you can only add one check-in list per event.

 You can change the check-in list by tapping the :btn-icon:fa3-pencil:: button next to it.
 You can remove the event by tapping the :btn-icon:fa3-trash:: button.